pistack/TRXASprefitpack/docs/source/fit_eq.md

 * optional arguments:
   * -h, --help            show this help message and exit
   * -re_mat RATE_EQ_MAT, --rate_eq_mat RATE_EQ_MAT

-                        Filename for user supplied rate equation matrix. i th rate constant should be denoted by ki in rate equation matrix file.
+                        Filename for user supplied rate equation matrix.
+                        ``i`` th rate constant should be denoted by ``ki`` in rate equation matrix file.
                         Moreover rate equation matrix should be lower triangular.
   * -gsi GS_INDEX, --gs_index GS_INDEX

-                        Index of ground state species.
+    * Index of ground state species.
     1. ``first_and_last``, first and last species are both ground state
     2. ``first``, first species is ground state
     3. ``last``,  last species is ground state
-                        4. Did not set., There is no ground state species in model equation.
+    4. Did not set., There is no ground state species in model rate equation.
   * --irf {g,c,pv}
-                        shape of instrument response functon
+    * shape of instrument response functon
     1. g: gaussian distribution
     2. c: cauchy distribution
     3. pv: pseudo voigt profile, linear combination of gaussian distribution and cauchy distribution pv = eta*c+(1-eta)*g the mixing parameter is fixed according to Journal of Applied Crystallography.
 33 (6): 1311–1316.
   * --fwhm_G FWHM_G
                         full width at half maximum for gaussian shape It would not be used when you set cauchy irf function